 Home » About

 I have always been into the environment and design.
 I graduated college with a degree in “built” architecture, but after only a few years of practicing decided to pursue a different path and formed a nonprofit (Everlasting Marks) which engages youth hands-on in sustainable construction projects.
-Through that work I spent several years helping to build a sustainable educational garden in Arizona.
+Through that work I spent several years helping to build a sustainable educational garden in Arizona (while pursuing a Master’s in Nonprofit Studies).
 This was where I was first introduced to permaculture and the many practices it includes.
 During that time I also became a certified Master Gardener and recently became a certified Permaculture Designer myself.
-After having a child of my own I am back on my path of community development, but with a different approach, helping individuals convert their yards from what it is, to something beautiful, and sustainable.
+After having a child of my own I am back on my path of community development, but with a different approach, helping individuals convert their yards from what it is, to something beautiful, sustainable, and functional.